 What Are Mineral Rights?

-A fee simple owner may not possess the desire or ability to mine the coal beneath his property, however a coal company does.
-In this case, the owner can sell the coal while also maintaining possession and control of everything on the surface.
-This allows the coal company to produce the coal, but does not require them to pay the additional price of acquiring anything on the surface.
-The coal company and the owner can strike a deal to share the property, essentially.
-A transaction such as this can involve all minerals (both known or unknown) beneath the property, or the it can be limited to specific minerals and even specific rock units.
+A fee simple owner may not possess the desire or ability to be involved in the extraction of mineral rights beneath his or her property.
+In this case, the owner can sell the rights to the oil and gas while maintaining possession and control of everything on the surface such as a home, crops or land designated for hunting.
+This allows the mineral rights buyer to manage and benefit from the extraction of the oil and gas while allowing the surface owner to control and enjoy the surface.
+A transaction such as this can involve all minerals (both known or unknown) beneath the property, or it can be limited to specific minerals such as oil and gas.